astrcrai/prospero-docs/docs/source/storage.rst

 Quotas
 ------------
-Each user's homespace is limited to a quota of 150GB with a hard limit of 175GB.
+Each user's homespace is limited to a quota of 30GB.
 Large datasets should be stored on the data volumes.
+Note that VSCode and Python environments such as ``conda`` can quickly fill your homespace with temporary `hidden' files that often do not show up with the ``du`` command.
+It is recommended that you configure these environments to dump temporary files to the local scratch space or a data volume.

 Backups
 ------------